 Time costs: the part owners undercount by a mile

-Self-management time isn’t evenly distributed.
-You might go three calm weeks…then spend two full days dealing with one issue.
+Self-management time is not evenly spread out.
+You might go three calm weeks, then spend two full days dealing with one issue.

 - photos, listing copy, and posting